 J. Legal Authority

-The RDA assures and guarantees that it possesses the legal authority, pursuant to any proper, appropriate and official motion, resolution or action passed or taken, giving the RDA legal authority to enter into this Agreement, receive funds, authorized by this Agreement and to perform the services the RDA is obligated to perform under this Agreement.
+The BBR assures and guarantees that it possesses the legal authority, pursuant to any proper, appropriate and official motion, resolution or action passed or taken, giving the BBR legal authority to enter into this Agreement, receive funds, authorized by this Agreement and to perform the services the BBR is obligated to perform under this Agreement.

 K. Public Communications

-The RDA shall coordinate activities regarding the Program with the relevant OCD personnel, such as OCD personnel in environmental, labor, monitoring and compliance, legal and finance sections.
+The BBR shall coordinate activities regarding the Program with the relevant OCD personnel, such as OCD personnel in environmental, labor, monitoring and compliance, legal and finance sections.

-The RDA shall not have any communication with federal or other state and/or local government agencies regarding the Program and/or the RDA’s activities under this Contract without the prior consent of OCD, unless required by law, court order, subpoena or other legal imposition.
+The BBR shall not have any communication with federal or other state and/or local government agencies regarding the Program and/or the BBR’s activities under this Contract without the prior consent of OCD, unless required by law, court order, subpoena or other legal imposition.

 Any breach of the aforementioned terms and conditions shall constitute grounds for immediate termination of this Contract.

-The RDA shall not issue any press releases or publications related to any Program without the prior consent and cooperation of OCD.
-Furthermore, the RDA agrees to coordinate with OCD prior to participating in oral presentations or presenting/distributing printed materials regarding the Program and/or the RDA’s activities under this Agreement at any conferences, symposiums or topical meetings/gatherings of a similar nature, with the express intent of including OCD personnel and/or input in any such gathering.
+The BBR shall not issue any press releases or publications related to any Program without the prior consent and cooperation of OCD.
+Furthermore, the BBR agrees to coordinate with OCD prior to participating in oral presentations or presenting/distributing printed materials regarding the Program and/or the BBR’s activities under this Agreement at any conferences, symposiums or topical meetings/gatherings of a similar nature, with the express intent of including OCD personnel and/or input in any such gathering.
 All printed material related to any Program shall acknowledge the City-Parish, HUD and OCD’s participation in funding such Program.

 L. Safety

-The RDA shall exercise proper precaution at all times for the protection of persons and property and shall be responsible for all damages or property, either on or off the worksite, which occur as a result of its performance of the work.
-The safety provisions of applicable laws and building and construction codes, in addition to specific safety and health regulations described by 29 CFR 1925, shall be observed and RDA shall take or cause to be taken such additional safety and health measures as the RDA may determine to be reasonably necessary.
+The BBR shall exercise proper precaution at all times for the protection of persons and property and shall be responsible for all damages or property, either on or off the worksite, which occur as a result of its performance of the work.
+The safety provisions of applicable laws and building and construction codes, in addition to specific safety and health regulations described by 29 CFR 1925, shall be observed and BBR shall take or cause to be taken such additional safety and health measures as the BBR may determine to be reasonably necessary.

 M. Provision Required by Law Deemed Inserted